codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/What-we-ll-learn-ea4e.md

 ### Also, become more SQL savvy with:

 - Inspecting more SQL datatypes
-- Filtering data with the `WHERE column_name LIKE pattern` statement
+- Knowing how to _auto increment_ number values
-- Knowing about the primary key attribute
+- Knowing about the _primary key_, and the _NOT NULL_ constraints
 - Understanding data manipulation concepts better with the _CRUD_ acronym